Metropolitan Borough of Wandsworth

 The Metropolitan Borough of Wandsworth was a Metropolitan borough under the London County Council, from 1900 to 1965.

 History

 The borough was formed from five civil parishes: Clapham, Putney, Streatham, Tooting Graveney and Wandsworth.
-In 1904 these five were combined into a single civil parish called Wandsworth Borough, which was conterminous with the metropolitan borough.
-Before 1900 these parishes, and Battersea until 1888, had been administered by the Wandsworth District Board of Works.
+In 1904, these five were combined into a single civil parish called Wandsworth Borough, which was conterminous with the metropolitan borough.
+Before 1900, these parishes, and Battersea until 1888, had been administered by the Wandsworth District Board of Works.

+The borough had an irregular boundary with Mitcham in Surrey.
+On 1 April 1901 a small unpopulated exclave of Mitcham was transferred to Wandsworth.
+Part of the boundary followed the River Graveney, which had been culverted.
+On 1 April 1904 the boundary was straightened.

 Coat of arms

 The coat of arms were granted on 6 July 1901.
 The blue wavy division represents the Rivers Wandle and Thames.
 French Huguenot refugees arrived in the area in 1685, and the blue drops represent the tears of their struggle.
 The five stars represent the constituent former parishes.
 At the top is a long boat, with a dragon's head, commemorating 9th century Danish incursions along the river.
 The borough council's motto was We Serve.
+The arms can still be seen in the façade of Wandsworth Town Hall.